apache/iceberg/README.md

 ### Building

-Iceberg is built using Gradle 5.2.1.
+Iceberg is built using Gradle 5.4.1.

+* To invoke a build and run tests: `./gradlew build`
+* To skip tests: `./gradlew build -x test`

 * To invoke a build and run tests: `./gradlew build`
 * To skip tests: `./gradlew build -x test`